-7. The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Annual Report, but does not include the standalone financial statements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Annual Report, but does not include the financial statements and our auditor's report thereon.
 The Annual Report is expected to be made available to us after the date of this auditor's report.

-Our opinion on the standalone financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

-Responsibilities of Management and Those Charged with Governance for the Standalone Financial Statements
+Responsibilities of Management for the Standalone Financial Statements

-8. The accompanying standalone financial statements have been approved by the Company's Board of Directors.
-The Company's Board of Directors is responsible for the matters stated in section 134(5) of the Act with respect to the preparation of these standalone financial statements that give a true and fair view of the financial position, financial performance including other comprehensive income, changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Ind AS specified under section 133 of the Act.
+The accompanying standalone financial statements have been approved by the Company's Board of Directors.
+The Company's Board of Directors is responsible for the matters stated in section 134(5) of the Act with respect to the preparation of these standalone financial statements that give a true and fair view of the state of affairs, profit including other comprehensive income, changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Ind AS specified under section 133 of the Act.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the standalone financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.